variantstudios/wisdomwaysacupuncture.com/_posts/2018-07-01-fertility--basal-body-temperature-does-your-temperature-not-drop-when-your-period-comes.md

 If it doesn’t drop, it could potentially mean that you’re having issues with “blood stagnation”.

-When blood leaves with the onset of menstruation, heat is discharged with it, and your temperature therefore drops. &nbsp;(Western physiology has a different explanation, involving dropping progesterone levels.
+When blood leaves with the onset of menstruation, heat is discharged with it, and your temperature therefore drops.
+(Western physiology has a different explanation, involving dropping progesterone levels.
 This is also true, but not clinically relevant to resolving the problem discussed in this post)

 Cases where the temperature stays up almost always have a problem with the blood not being released well.
 This results in symptoms, signs, or problems such as: